top of page

 Pain Brain - Brain Pain

 You see, all pain that we feel is the result of processing in our brain.
-The brain not only relies on information coming from the body (muscles, organs, etc) in order to reach its conclusion to produce pain or not - it processes that information together with emotion, current threat level, past experience, thoughts, knowledge & beliefs (Prof Lorimer Moseley, PhD).
+The brain not only relies on information coming from the body (muscles, organs, etc) in order to reach its conclusion to produce pain or not - it processes that information together with emotion, current threat level, past experience, thoughts, knowledge & beliefs (L Moseley, PhD).
 All at the speed of lightening.
 All the time.

 The good news: when we know & accept the complexity behind human pain & the mindbody connection, we can better understand what our bodies may be trying to tell us - & help us in our journey to relief & recovery.